Are you ready to cut the cord?

-Before we get into the available cable alternatives, we need to spend a minute talking about what you’ll need to access these services.
+Before we get into the available cable alternatives, we need to talk about what you’ll need to access these services.

-Almost all cable alternative will require you to be able to have way to stream the service through the internet, which is how they’re able to offer these packages for less money.
+Almost all cable alternatives will require you to have a way to stream the service through an internet connection, which is how they’re able to offer these packages for less money.

-One of the newer and simplest options for streaming is to get a smart TV.
+One of the newer and most straightforward options for streaming is to get a smart TV.

 A smart TV allows you to access and view online and network-based media without needing to connect to an additional box or streaming device.
-They connect to the same ethernet or Wi-Fi network that you use to connect your computer, and essentially, takes out the middleman.
+Instead, they connect to the same Ethernet or Wi-Fi network you use to connect your computer and take out the middleman.

 Many even allow you to browse the internet and game!

-Plus, Roku TV’s are relatively inexpensive, lightweight, and come in a variety of sizes.
+Plus, Roku TVs are relatively inexpensive, lightweight, and come in various sizes.

-While they’ve branched into making smart TV’s, Roku originally became popular because of their streaming devices.
+While they’ve branched into making smart TVs, Roku originally became famous because of their streaming devices.

 Roku offers a line of different streaming devices running from $30 to $100.
-Which device you choose will depend on the type of TV you have, as well as the capabilities you want in your Roku device.
+Which device you choose will depend on the type of TV you have and the capabilities you want in your Roku device.

-The more expensive options will include things like voice-controlled remotes, greater Wi-Fi range, and more advanced streaming ability such as 4K and HDR.
+The more expensive options will include voice-controlled remotes, greater Wi-Fi range, and more advanced streaming abilities such as 4K and HDR.

 If you’re a loyal Amazon shopper, you’ll probably want to look into getting an Amazon Fire Stick for all your streaming needs.